Kylie Verzosa

-Kylie Fausto Verzosa ([ˈkɐjli bɛɾˈsɔsɐ]; born February 7, 1992) is a Filipino actress, model, and beauty queen who was crowned Binibining Pilipinas International 2016 and Miss International 2016.
-She is the sixth Filipina to win the Miss International crown.
+Kylie Fausto Verzosa ([ˈkɐjli bɛɾˈsɔsɐ]; born February 7, 1992) is a Filipino actress, model, presenter, and beauty queen who won Binibining Pilipinas International 2016 and Miss International 2016.
+She is the sixth Filipina to win Miss International.

 Early life and education

 Kylie Fausto Verzosa was born in Baguio, Philippines, to Filipino parents Ari and Racquel Verzosa.
-She graduated high school from Saint Louis University and she graduated from Ateneo de Manila University with a bachelor's degree in Business Management.
+She graduated high school from Saint Louis University, and obtained her Bachelor's degree in Business Management from the Ateneo de Manila University.
 She worked as a pre-school teacher at one point.
 She is an advocate of mental health, depression, and suicide awareness.
 Verzosa volunteered for the Natasha Goulbourn Foundation, which aims to educate people about depression and suicide.
 She later on created Mental Health Matters, an online support group which aims to give emotional support to people who are experiencing depression, anxiety disorder, and other forms of mental illnesses.
 She was also a member of the Professional Models Association of the Philippines.
 She has done ramp and print modeling.

 Pageantry

 Binibining Pilipinas

-Verzosa first participated at the Binibining Pilipinas 2015, where she placed in the top 15.
-She joined Binibining Pilipinas once again and was crowned Binibining Pilipinas International 2016 on April 17, 2016 at the Smart Araneta Coliseum, Quezon City, Philippines.
-With this, she represented the Philippines at the Miss International 2016 pageant in Tokyo, Japan.
+Verzosa first participated at the Binibining Pilipinas 2015, where she reached the top 15.
+She won Binibining Pilipinas International 2016 on April 17, 2016 at the Smart Araneta Coliseum, Quezon City, Philippines.